Journal Policies

 The Editorial Team provides peer reviewers with an anonymized copy of the manuscript and any accompanying data files, along with a brief description of the criteria on which they should base their evaluation.

 According to its double-anonymous peer-review policy, the ILR does not publish peer-review reports alongside articles, or the names of the peer reviewers who have reviewed the article.
-Anonymized peer-review data is held securely and privately in the journal’s publishing platform for the author to access whenever they choose to.
+Anonymized peer-review data are held securely and privately in the journal’s publishing platform for the author to access whenever they choose.

 Conflicts of interest